top of page

 There's Something in My Garden (or in the snow, pond, etc.)

-*Hide puppets of each creature in a bin, behind a board, etc. and reveal it when appropriate.
+Hide puppets of each creature in a bin, behind a board, etc., and reveal them when appropriate.

 There’s something in my garden,